lpnh/dotfiles/README.md

 ## dot_config ?

-if you're finding this repo unfamiliar, it's because it uses `chezmoi` as dotfile manager. check out their [website](https://www.chezmoi.io/) for more information
+if this repo seems unfamiliar, it might be due to using `chezmoi` as the dotfile manager. check out their [website](https://www.chezmoi.io/) for more information